Purple-wind-bell/SSRSSContinued/README.txt

 **SSRSS**
-This is a revival of SSRSS. v0.0.2.9
+This is a revival of SSRSS. v0.0.3.0

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 **Change Log:**

-* New aurora texture
+* Update for latest scatterer.
+* Few more fixes for RSS and 1.3
-* Lightning on Venus and Jupiter
+* Removed Volumetric clouds on Venus and Titan until Scatterer can fix its black cloud issue.
-* Added very light clouds on Mars
-* Added Kopernicus Expansion footprint support
-* Fixed super-sized sun when scatterer isn't installed
-* Earth is no longer called Kerbin in some instances (Distant Objects, etc.)
-* Fixed ScanSat scan altitude
-* Fixed "High/Low Orbit" altitude
-* Fixed KSCSwitcher
-  * Cape Canaveral does not spawn in the ocean anymore
-* Added Kronometer support
-  * Earth has a 8 hour day
-  * Kronometer must be installed for this to work: https://github.com/StollD/kronometer/releases

 **INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases